tensorflow/tflite-micro/tensorflow/lite/micro/docs/offline_memory_plan.md

 # Offline Memory Plan Via NonpersistentMemoryPlannerShim

-This doc outline how to use the NonPersistentMemoryPlannerShim class to work with a external tooling that can plan the offset of each non persistent buffer for the Model within the TFLM arena.
+This doc outlines how to use the NonPersistentMemoryPlannerShim class to work with an external tooling that can plan the offset of each non persistent buffer for the Model within the TFLM arena.

 This is an experimental feature right now and subjected to change.
 Comments are